 What are Order Fulfillment Costs?

 There are generally several factors involved in a 3PL’s costs, all of which individually play a vital role in the process and affecting your margins.
 Common order fulfillment costs vary by provider, pricing models, and any additional services.
+Some ecommerce brands might need to reduce fulfillment costs in a softer market.
 So what exactly are these costs?

 Depending on who you choose, your 3PL may charge you a fee for onboarding.

 This charge in the process relates to integrating your business with the fulfillment solutions operations, and generally means connecting your online shopping cart to their fulfillment center, but it can also relate to setting up accounts and access, updating systems with SKUs, or integration and order testing.